how is rain measured

 In the imperial and US customary systems, an inch is a unit of length.
 When we measure rainfall, it tells us how deep the water would be on a flat surface.
 This is true if there is no runoff, evaporation, or soaking into the ground.

-For example, 1 inch of rain creates a water layer that is 1 inch deep.
-This unit helps us compare rainfall data over time and in different places.
+For example, 1 inch of rain makes a water layer that is 1 inch deep.
+This unit helps us look at rainfall data from different times and places.

 types of rain gauges